Painting Animals in the Landscape

 North Bluff Horses.
 6x12, oil on linen mounted on panel.
 2016-18

 The moment that you add any kind of figure to a landscape it will become one of the principal elements in the picture plane, if not the primary center of interest.
-That means it's important to place them with care and to pay attention to the way in which they change the overall structure.
+That means it's important to place any figures (animal or otherwise) with care and to pay attention to the way in which they change the overall structure.

 Do they fit with the landscape?